Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_0/exercise_0_description.rst

   :width: 650
   :alt: Overview of the frame transformation process

-Now you will see the drone try to move to each of the yellow spheres in the world.
+Now you will see the drone try to follow your commands in the world frame.
-However, because the drone is spinning, these commands are not aligned with the drone's orientation, and the drone will not move as expected.
-Instead moving in a circle around the starting position.
+Because these commands are in the world frame, the drone will move in the global x and y directions regardless of its orientation.
+By looking at the FPV camera, you can see that this is not an intuitive way to control the drone.

 .. image:: before_transform.gif
   :width: 650